markomanninen/tocmanuscript/README.md

 toc_manuscript = ToCManuscript(title="Manuscript title", author=author)
 ```

-# STEP 1
+## STEP 1

-User must give a table of contents (TOC) with optional descriptions in a hierarchical tree format:
+The user must give a table of contents (TOC) with optional descriptions in a hierarchical tree format:

 ```
 Heading 1 [Description]